buildbuddy-io/buildbuddy/website/blog/buck2.md

      Range (min … max):   65.179 s … 66.310 s    10 runs
    ```

-   To ensure fairness, we also set Buck2 execution concurrency to the same value as Bazel.
+   To ensure fairness, we also set Buck2 execution concurrency to the same value as Bazel:

    ```bash
    > tail -2 .buckconfig